mhagenow01/SimEngine3D/README.md

 I have provided a file called driver.py which allows for testing of the DP2 and D GCons.
 There also various other testing files for the other GCons (e.g. SJ, Revolute, etc.) in the test_code folder.
 For #2, there is a file simEngine3DA6P2.py (note: no hyphen) that sets up the pendulum problem and prints out the initial values of the constraint-related quantities.
-Note: the expressions are for the geometric and driving constraints and DO NOT include the euler parameter normalization constraints.
+Note: the expressions include geometric, driving, and normalization constraints.
 For #3, there is a file simEngine3DA6P3.y (note: no hyphen) that runs the kinematic analysis for the pendulum for 10 seconds.
 The Newton-Raphson does 10 iterations per timestep.
 Once completed, the program generates 6 plots for the position/velocity/acceleration information for O' and Q.